ivanitlearning/AWS-Associate-Courses/README.md

 Host OS operated on the HW and included a hypervisor (HV).
 SW ran in privileged mode and had full access to the HW.
 Guest OS wrapped in a VM and had devices mapped into their OS to emulate real HW.
 Drivers such as graphics cards were all SW emulated to allow the process to run properly.

 The guest OS still believed they were running on real HW and tried to take control of the HW.
 The areas were not real and only allocated space to them for the moment.

 The HV performs **binary translation**.
 System calls are intercepted and translated in SW on the way.
 The guest OS needs no modification, but slows down a lot.

 #### 1.6.1.2.
 Para-Virtualization

 Guest OS are modified and run in HV containers, except they do not use slow binary translation.
 The OS is modified to change the **system calls** to **user calls**.
 Instead of calling on the HW, they call on the HV using **hypercalls**.
 Areas of the OS call the HV instead of the HW.

 #### 1.6.1.3.
 Hardware Assisted Virtualization

 The physical HW itself is virtualization aware.
 The CPU has specific functions so the HV can come in and support.
 When guest OS tries to run privileged instructions, they are trapped by the CPU and do not halt the process.
 They are redirected to the HV from the HW.

 What matters for a VM is the input and output operations such as network transfer and disk IO.
 The problem is multiple OS try to access the same piece of hardware but they get caught up on sharing.

 #### 1.6.1.4.
 SR-IOV (Singe Route IO virtualization)

 Allows a network or any card to present itself as many mini cards.
 As far as the HV is concerned, they are real dedicated cards for their use.
 No translation needs to be done by the HV.
 The physical card handles it all.
 In EC2 this feature is called **enhanced networking**.

 ### 1.6.2.
 EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines run on EC2 hosts which are in single AZs.

 Tenancy:

 - **Shared** - Instances are run on shared hardware, but isolated from other customers.
 - **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
 Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
 - **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
 Pay for entire host, don't pay for instances.

 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.